givemepower8/Phaser3Practices/docs/COC.md

 Goblins and wall breakers are great for farming, a.k.a., goblin knife.
 The drawback of goblin knife is that it drops trophies fast.

-It's not intended for war.
+Goblin is not intended for war.

 Strength: Fastest unit which deals twice damage to resource building and town hall.